stefano-dallona/plc-testbench-ui/README.txt

 # running the image
 docker run --rm -it -p 5000:5000 [-d (detached mode)] [--entrypoint sh (to override the entrypoint)] plc-testbench-ui

-# connect to a running image
+# connect to a running image in a shell
-docker exec <container-id> sh
+docker exec <container-id> -it sh

+# attach to a running image
+docker attach 0425a3719996

 # stopping the container
 docker stop <container-id>